Are We Ready for Artificial Meat?

 But are there more pros than cons?
 If economically feasible, it seems so.
 But many other questions are left unanswered.
 Who will regulate and control the distribution and quality of cultured meats?
 What are the real environmental consequences of such as the shift in production methods?
 We might have to wait a while to find out.
 At least until we can afford them.

-If you are interested in this topic, and many other future changes, try our Futures Platform Free Trial and access a database of hundreds of future phenomena curated by leading futurists.
+If you are interested in this topic, and many other future changes, try our Futures Platform and access a database of thousands of future phenomena curated by leading futurists.

 In the era of curated experiences, food personalisation is on the cusp of becoming the next big health and wellness solution – but at what price for the consumer, and at what cost to those experiencing food insecurity?
 Can the industries involved collaborate to efficiently bring these bespoke foods to market without exacerbating (or possibly even alleviating) the global food shortage?